JGCRI/gcam-doc/demand_energy.md

 Transportation services in GCAM are ultimately supplied by [transportation technologies](en_technologies.html#transportation-technologies), which take inputs of energy and produce outputs of service-distance (e.g., passenger-km, tonne-km) (see [equation](#transportation-technology-cost) below).
 The non-fuel costs are estimated for some technologies (e.g., light-duty vehicles) from exogenous assumptions about vehicle capital costs, non-fuel operations and maintenance costs, financing assumptions, and annual vehicle utilization (vehicle-km per year).
 For others, such as all freight technologies and passenger bus and rail, the non-fuel cost is estimated by deducting estimated fuel costs from reported total service costs (e.g., [BTS 2015](demand_energy.html#bts2015)).
 In either case, the non-fuel cost is converted to dollars per vehicle-km for the equation above.
 The model then computes market shares of the different technologies as described in [logit choice](choice.html).

+### Energy for water

+#### System boundaries
+The specific system boundaries are explained in [Kyle et al. (2016)](demand_energy.html#kyle2016), and are set so as to include all energy for activities whose primary output is water, and to exclude from this domain production technologies that use both energy and water as inputs to produce some other good.
+For example, in thermoelectric power generation, energy is applied to water, and several studies of energy-for-water (e.g., [Sanders and Webber 2012](demand_energy.html#sanders2012)) have included it.
+This is not represented in GCAM as an "energy-for-water" process; rather, GCAM's representation of thermoelectric power generation consists of technologies that consume inputs of energy and water, and produce electricity as an output.
+The system boundaries of "energy-for-water" (EFW) consist of the following activities:

+* Water abstraction
+* Water treatment
+* Water distribution
+* Wastewater treatment

+Within the following sectors:

+* Desalinated water supply
+* Irrigated crop production
+* Industrial manufacturing
+* Municipal water supply

+#### Modeling Energy-for-Water
+The modeling approach is documented in [Kyle et al. (2021)](demand_energy.html#kyle2021), and consists of the following steps:

+* Estimation of water flow volumes of EFW processes and sectors
+* Multiplication of water flow volumes by assumed energy intensities
+* Adjustment of historical energy consumption in the commercial and industrial sectors to accommodate explicitly represented EFW

 ## Equations
 The equations that determine energy demand are described here.